sarthfrey/leetcode-course/README.md

 - [Two Sum](https://leetcode.com/problems/two-sum/) will teach you about how using data structures can often improve runtime
 - [Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array/) shows you that having this sorted can be useful
 - [Rotate Array](https://leetcode.com/problems/rotate-array/) is a great example of how you can take an easy question and make it harder by posing follow up questions (very common in interviews!)
-- [Best Time to Buy a Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) lays the groundwork for thinking about problems in a magical way, called "dynamic programming"
+- [Best Time to Buy a Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) lays the groundwork for something magical, dynamic programming
 - [Fizz Buzz](https://leetcode.com/problems/fizz-buzz/), while meme'ed, can teach some unlucky folks (including me 7 years ago) that control flow requires some thought

 I will add more to this list, but for now I think those 5 are good enough to test some basic Python skills.